 If you don’t mind paying as much in fees as you paid for your fare, this is the Mexican airline for you.
 They follow the much-hated playbook of charging you for everything that they can get away with, including picking a seat, packing a carry-on, or getting a boarding pass at the counter.
 They are basically competing with the very nice local bus companies—thus the name—but the Mexican buses actually give you more than you expect for free while Aerobus keeps reaching into your pocket.

 The total fares can be far cheaper than the bus though, especially for long distances.
-They’re currently selling Mexico City to Cancun on some dates for about $60 round trip.
+I’ve seen Mexico City to Cancun on some dates for about $60 round trip.
 Even if you check a bag, bring a carry-on, and pick your seat it comes in under $100.
 As with Allegiant and Spirit, it can be worth it to pony up for the fees to save overall.

 They also have a price guarantee that they won’t be undersold, but there’s a lot of fine print.

 This unfortunately named airline is not stuck to the ground.
-It is actually reaching more destinations each year.
+It reaches 25 destinations from coast to coast across Mexico with its 50-seat jets.
 From its hub in Queretaro (near San Miguel de Allende) it originally flew to beach destinations and still does.
-But now this Mexico airline covers 29 destinations stretching from Merida all the way to La Paz on the Baja Peninsula.
+But now it flies from Mazatlan to Huatulco to Merida.
+They’ve been trimming the cities a bit though: they no longer fly to the Baja Peninsula.